 Should I cancel my trip to Shanghai?

-If your trip isn’t in the immediate future, then hold off before cancelling.
+If your trip isn’t in the immediate future, hold off before cancelling.
 This situation is changing on a daily basis.

 Always check your government’s website for any travel advisories.